x-cellent/kubernetes-cluster-demo/README.md

 ansible-playbook create.yaml
 ```

-Moreover, the kubectl profile will be added automatically and it will take some minutes to initilize.
+Moreover, the kubectl profile will be added automatically and it will take some minutes to initialize.

 #### LB deployment